IAMD3/ykgen/README.md

 - **Enhanced Model Support**: Integration with latest AI models and techniques
 - **Smart Resource Management**: Better GPU memory utilization and batch processing

-*Stay tuned for these exciting developments that will make KGen even more powerful and user-friendly!*
+*Stay tuned for these exciting developments that will make YKGen even more powerful and user-friendly!*

 ## Development